Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 4. Simulation

 with a pump parameter defined as

 where we used approximation $P/P_{\rm th}\simeq1$, which holds around the lasing threshold $P\simeq P_{\rm th}$.
 Equation (\ref{eq:van_der_Pol}) is clearly the same as Eq. (\ref{eq:Hopf}).
-Therefore, when $\gamma_c\ll\gamma_\|$ (class-A lasers), the steady-state field distribution of lasers is given by the GL potential given by Eq (\ref{eq:P_GL}) with $\mu=0.5\gamma_c\epsilon$ and $\lambda=0.5\gamma_c\beta$.
-For the definition in Eq. (\ref{GL_F}), $a=-\gamma_c\epsilon/(2Q)$ and $b=\gamma_c\beta/(4Q)$.
-Therefore, $-a/(2b)=\epsilon/\beta$ holds, which indicates that the light output intensity and the second-order correlation $g^{(2)}$ of class-A lasers are the same as those obtained with the GL theory shown in Fig. \ref{fig:GL_theory}(a).
+Therefore, when $\gamma_c\ll\gamma_\|$ (class-A lasers), the steady-state field distribution of lasers is given by the GL potential Eq. (\ref{GL_F}).
+Therefore, the light output intensity and the second-order correlation $g^{(2)}$ of class-A lasers are expected to be the same as those obtained with the GL theory shown in Fig. \ref{fig:GL_theory}(a).
 This is the outline of the laser-phase transition analogy described in Refs. \cite{Haken2012,Scully1999}.
 Here, the surprise is that non-equilibrium rate equations are transformed to the equilibrium dynamics.
-Namely, the original stochastic rate equations (\ref{eq:REx})-(\ref{eq:REN}) clearly have pump and dissipation, and thus the corresponding Fokker-Planck equation obviously violates the detailed balance condition.
-Meanwhile, the field equation of motion after adiabatic elimination, Eq. (\ref{eq:van_der_Pol}), represents equilibrium motion in the GL potential, and as explained in Appendix.
-A, the corresponding Fokker-Planck equation satisfies the detailed-balance condition.
+Namely, the original stochastic rate equations (\ref{eq:REx})–(\ref{eq:REN}) clearly have pump and dissipation, and thus the corresponding Fokker-Planck equation obviously violates the detailed balance condition.
+Meanwhile, the field equation of motion after adiabatic elimination, Eq. (\ref{eq:van_der_Pol}), represents equilibrium motion in the GL potential, and as discussed in \cite{Risken1996} (see also Appendix A), the corresponding Fokker-Planck equation satisfies the detailed-balance condition in the rotating frame of the laser frequency.
 Therefore, in rewriting the non-equilibrium model to the equilibrium one, the adiabatic elimination plays a key role.

 The GL theory is well established for low-$\beta$ class-A lasers.
-However, whether there is an actual limit of the ratio $\gamma_\|/\gamma_c$ for the applicability of the GL theory is not clear .
-In Section 3B, we numerically simulate the stochastic rate equations (\ref{eq:REx})-(\ref{eq:REN}) for various ratios $\gamma_\|/\gamma_c$, and check whether or not their photon statistics are described by the GL theory using higher-order photon correlations.
+However, whether there is an actual limit of the ratio $\gamma_\|/\gamma_c$ for the applicability of the GL theory is not clear.
+In the next subsection, we numerically simulate the stochastic rate equations (\ref{eq:REx})–(\ref{eq:REN}) for various ratios $\gamma_\|/\gamma_c$, and check whether or not their photon statistics are described by the GL theory using higher-order photon correlations.